 - The application should be completed and signed by the student, rather than by the student's parent or spouse.

-- The student should respond in full to each item on the application.
+- The student should respond in full to each item on the application (including personal statement).
 An application with missing or incomplete information will be returned.

 - The student should provide additional documentation in any of the applicable categories listed below.

 - Upon receipt in this office, the completed application and supporting materials are date stamped and logged; applications are reviewed in the order in which they are received.
-Within three to four weeks of the date received, written notice containing a decision or a request for additional information will be sent to the applicant's Indiana University email address.
+Within two to three weeks of the date received, written notice containing a decision or a request for additional information will be sent to the applicant's Indiana University email address.

 - STUDENTS UNDER 21 YEARS OF AGE